alexirpan/alexirpan.github.io/_posts/2023-11-25-neopoints-making-guide.markdown

 Ahh, the stock market.
 According to legend, stock prices used to be driven by user behavior.
 Then some users coordinated a stock pump, and it got changed to be entirely random.
-This doesn't stop people from posting "to the mooooon" on the message boards, especially during the Gamestop craze of 2021.
+This didn't stop people from posting "to the mooooon" on the message boards, especially during the Gamestop craze of 2021.

 Each day, you can buy up to 1,000 shares of stock.
 You're only allowed to buy stock that's